 Should you need wisdom tooth pain relief when you’re pregnant, then do speak to your dentist to see what’s safe for you and your baby.

-Wisdom tooth pain relief after extraction
+Wisdom tooth pain recovery after extraction

 Extraction is often the best option for wisdom tooth pain, especially if it has been caused by infection or impaction.
 Unfortunately, this might not stop all pain or discomfort immediately